makeabilitylab/physcomp/arduino/debouncing.md

 - ThomasGravekamp's [Arduino Debounced Switched Library](https://github.com/ThomasGravekamp/Arduino-Debounced-Switch), which includes support for callback functions when a trigger state is reached.

 As a disclaimer, I have not tested these libraries myself but please do peruse them (to learn about how they work) and try them out yourself, if you'd like.

+### Other solutions

+There are many other software debouncing solutions, including using [interrupts](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).
+For example, here's a version we made for the Redbear Duo boards (https://github.com/makeabilitylab/arduino/blob/master/RedBearDuo/RedBearDuoButtonInterruptWithDebouncing/RedBearDuoButtonInterruptWithDebouncing.ino).
+See [Resources](#resources) below.

 ## Activity